Sentimentron/distributron/doc/Command-Reference.md

 ## Request syntax
 Each request consists of a command which is *right-padded to 8 characters*.

+Some commands take a variable-length argument (called the payload).
+The payload length comes after the command and is *right-padded to 4 characters*.
+The payload then immediately follows.
+It is not necessary to null-terminate the payload.
+The total size of the command, its payload and the length of its payload must be less than 1024 bytes.

 ## List of valid commands
 * [`BROKER`](cmd-BROKER.md) allows clients to lookup hostname/port number information about a service.
 * [`CLEARALL`](cmd-CLEARALL.md) removes all information from the directory.